‘I wasn’t planning this’: In likely final season with Mariners, Felix Hernandez ponders uncertain future

 “I certainly hope so,” Servais said.
 “We’ll see.
 A lot will be dictated on how the rehab assignment goes and how he feels.”

-Asked the same question, Hernandez had a momentary return of his some of his bravado, replying, “Why wouldn’t I?”
+Asked the same question, Hernandez had a momentary return of some of his bravado, replying, “Why wouldn’t I?”

 Well, there are reasons.

-But for the most successful pitcher in Mariners’ history and the longtime face of this franchise, who toiled in early obscurity and was often surrounded by mediocrity, the last time he steps on a mound in Seattle can’t be a 22-pitch live batting practice.
+But for the most successful pitcher in Mariners history and the longtime face of this franchise, who toiled in early obscurity and was often surrounded by mediocrity, the last time he steps on a mound in Seattle can’t be a 22-pitch live batting practice.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.